AlcoholRehabHelp Logo

 “Normal” drinking varies from person to person.

-• Moderate drinking as one drink per day for women and two drinks per day for men.2
+• Moderate drinking is one drink per day for women and two for men.

-• Heavy drinking is typically defined as consuming 15 drinks or more per week for men and drinks or more per week for women2
+• Heavy drinking is typically defined as consuming 15 drinks or more per week for men and 8 or more per week for women.

 Any consumption of alcohol is abnormal for people who are: